 School Administrator Response to the Active Shooter/Active Assailant™

-Threat Suppression staff have spent more than 50,000 hours researching active shooter events.
-Our staff have conducted walk-throughs with responders at many school shooting locations, including Columbine, Virginia Tech, Townville Elementary, and more.
+Our staff have conducted meetings and walk-throughs with responders at many school shooting locations, including Columbine, Virginia Tech, Townville Elementary, Sandy Hook, Uvalde and more.
 Threat Suppression staff have trained more than 200,000 people on active shooter response.
 The Department of Homeland Security, Department of Justice, Department of Defense, and Department of Education all recommend the active shooter training available at Threat Suppression.
-This training is directly credited with thwarting six school shooting events.
+This training is directly credited with thwarting 15 school shooting events.

 This class is only for school administrators, active public safety members (police, fire, and EMS), military law enforcement, and government officials.
 To download a copy of this course brochure, please click here.